ntustison/PaperANTsX/Text/methods.md

 performed between the first and last authors using manual variation of the weights in the weighted categorical cross entropy.
-\textcolor{blue}{Specifically, the weights of each tissue type was altered in order to produce segmentations which, in the aesthetic judgement of the first and last authors, to most resemble the traditional Atropos segmentations.}
+\textcolor{blue}{Specifically, the weights of each tissue type was altered in order to produce segmentations which most resemble the traditional Atropos segmentations.}
 Ultimately, we settled on a weight vector of $(0.05, 1.5, 1, 3, 4, 3, 3)$ for
 the CSF, GM, WM, Deep GM, brain stem, and cerebellum, respectively.
 Other hyperparameters can be directly inferred from explicit specification in the